 Here are some of the options that you can consider after completing BSc Biotechnology:

 1. MSc Biotechnology

 6. MSc Genetics

-Thus, pursuing BSc Biotechnology opens the door to a multitude of career opportunities across industries.
-If you are planning to study the program in popular study abroad destinations but are not sure about how to get started with it then the experts at Leverage Edu will assist you in completing the admission related formalities.
-You can also book a 30 minutes free career counselling session with our experienced professionals who will help you identify your potential and provide answers to your career-related queries.
+Thus, pursuing a BSc in Biotechnology opens the door to a multitude of career opportunities across industries.
+If you are planning to study the program in popular study abroad destinations but are not sure about how to get started with it then the experts at Leverage Edu will assist you in completing the admission-related formalities.
+You can also book a 30 minutes free career counseling session with our experienced professionals who will help you identify your potential and provide answers to your career-related queries.